evgenii-kuzmin/evgenii-kuzmin.github.io/README.md

 # Evgenii Kuzmin

-I have 5+ years of experience as a Python Developer and 10+ years in IT sphere, including system administration, web developing and education.
+I have 5+ years of experience as a Python Developer and 10+ years in the IT sphere, including system administration, web development and education.

-I'm most skilled in design and implementation of cloud-native applications using Python and AWS.
-I believe that Python, Cloud and DevOps methodology are the best tools to solve business problems by delivering high quality software faster.
+I'm most skilled in the design and implementation of cloud-native applications using Python and AWS.
+I believe that Python, Cloud and DevOps methodology are the best tools to solve business problems by delivering high-quality software faster.

 As a big fan of the concept of continuous learning, I always strive to improve the quality of our projects as well as our skills.
 I think that sharing your knowledge and experience is the same important as well as studying.